American Historic Racing Motorcycle Association

-AHRMA (American Historic Racing Motorcycle Association) is a not-for-profit organization dedicated to preserving, restoring and competing on historic motorcycles.
-With over 3000 members, AHRMA is the leading vintage motorcycle racing group in North America and one of the largest in the world.
-The association's enthusiastic membership reflects this country's strong interest in classic bikes.
+The American Historic Racing Motorcycle Association (AHRMA) is a nonprofit organization dedicated to preserving, restoring, and racing old motorcycles.

+With over 3,000 members, AHRMA is the leading vintage motorcycle racing group in North America and one of the largest in the world.

-The Origins of AHRMA
+Founding

-The seeds of today's AHRMA were sown in the late 1970s and early 1980s as different groups and individuals began to organize vintage racing on a regional basis.
+Interest in vintage motorcycle racing took root in the late 1970s as different groups and individuals began to organize races on a regional basis.
 Road racing was the first type of competition to appear, spearheaded in the Northeast by Robert Iannucci and Jeffrey Elghanayan.
 In the Southeast, Bob and Marrie Barker and Will Harding launched the Historic Motorcycle Racing Association (HMRA).
 Other groups also began emerging around the nation, adding motocross, trials, flat-track and concours events to the competition options available for vintage riders.
 In the West, Fred Mork, Dick Mann and Mike Green were nurturing the California Vintage Racing Group (CVRG).